mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class04.md

 - **Merkle Tree:** The coinbase transaction is recorded as the first transaction in the Merkle Tree, a data structure used to efficiently summarize all the transactions in a block.

 - **Arbitrary Data:** The coinbase transaction may include up to 100 bytes of arbitrary data.
 This is often used for additional nonce values or to include messages.
 For example, the genesis block included a headline from The Times: `The Times 03/Jan/2009 Chancellor on brink of second bailout for banks`.

+## Unspent Transaction Output (UTXO)

+The Unspent Transaction Output (UTXO) model is a fundamental concept in Bitcoin's transaction management.
+Here's a more detailed explanation:

+- **Definition:** UTXOs are the outputs of previous transactions that have not yet been spent.
+They are the "inputs" for new transactions.

+- **UTXO Set:** The UTXO set contains all currently unspent transaction outputs.
+This set is crucial for validating new transactions.
+When a new transaction is made, it uses UTXOs as inputs, and these UTXOs are removed from the UTXO set.

+- **Efficiency:** The UTXO model speeds up the transaction validation process.
+Instead of scanning the entire blockchain to find unspent outputs, one can simply check the UTXO set.
+This makes the transaction validation process more efficient.

+- **Storage:** In Bitcoin Core, the UTXO set is stored using a LevelDB database called `chainstate`.
+This database is updated every time a block is added to the blockchain.
+It removes the UTXOs that were spent (used as inputs) in the transactions included in the block, and adds the outputs of these transactions as new UTXOs.

+- **UTXO and Wallets:** Bitcoin wallets manage the UTXOs owned by their respective private keys.
+When you send bitcoins, your wallet selects UTXOs as inputs to create the transaction.
+The selection strategy can vary (e.g., some wallets select UTXOs to minimize transaction fees).

+- **Change Addresses:** If the value of the UTXOs used as inputs exceeds the amount being sent in a transaction, the excess amount is sent back to the sender as "change" via a change address.
+This is similar to receiving change in a cash transaction.
+The change output becomes a new UTXO and can be used in future transactions.

 ## Bitcoin Script

 Bitcoin Script is the programming language used within the Bitcoin protocol to process transactions.
 Here are some key points about Bitcoin Script: